Effect of ion irradiation on superconducting thin films: Material mixing

 Figure~\ref{TEM_MoSi}(a) shows the TEM image of a Mo-poor MoSi film irradiated with argon, which yielded the highest $T_c=5.7$~K of all our MoSi films (see Sec.~\ref{Rs_Tc_section} below).
-There are gas pockets both in the substrate and protective layer, which deform and alter the thickness of the MoSi film.
+There are gas pockets both in the substrate and protective layer, which deform the MoSi film and cause variation of its thickness.
+Since the SEM images (not shown) of all argon irradiated MoSi wafers indicated visually uneven surface, we expect that also they had gas pockets.
 The energy-dispersive X-ray spectroscopy (EDS) data (not shown) relate the gas pockets to argon.
 The film is continuous, with grains not resolvable with TEM.
-Fast Fourier transform (FFT) analysis shows a broad ring at 0.23 nm/cycle.
-This suggests that the film is amorphous with short-range order.
+Fast Fourier transform (FFT) analysis shows a broad ring at 0.23~nm/cycle.
+This suggests that the film is amorphous with short-range order corresponding to the nearest neighbors distance.

 Figures~\ref{TEM_MoSi}(b--d) show TEM images of Mo-rich MoSi films treated with an increasing fluence of $\mathrm{Ga^+}$ ions.
 The films are heterogeneous and have a bilayer structure, with a polycrystalline bottom and an amorphous top layer.
 Inset of FFT analysis of the bottom layer confirms the crystallinity of the grains.
-Inset of EDS data indicates that the bottom layer consists mostly of molybdenum whereas the top layer is a MoSi alloy.
-Higher fluences of gallium result in less heterogeneous films.
+Inset of EDS data indicates that the bottom layer consists mostly of molybdenum whereas the top layer is a MoSi compound.
+Higher fluences of gallium reduce the amount of crystalline Mo.
 Figure~\ref{wafer_illustration}(b) shows the TEM image of Mo-poor film (S3) with $5~\mathrm{nm}$ of Mo.
-The image shows a bilayer structure, similarly as for the Mo-rich films (Fig.~\ref{TEM_MoSi}(b--c)).
+The image shows a bilayer structure, similarly as for the Mo-rich films of Figs.~\ref{TEM_MoSi}(b--c).

 Figures~\ref{TEM_MoSi}(e--f) show TEM images of Mo-poor MoSi films (S1--S2) with $3~\mathrm{nm}$ of Mo.
-The thinner layer of molybdenum yields a better intermixing with the silicon top layer (compare Fig.~\ref{wafer_illustration}(b) and Fig.~\ref{TEM_MoSi}(e)).
-Further increasing the gallium fluence to 1.0~\AA$^{-2}$ leads to a continuous, homogeneous film of molybdenum and silicon, without resolvable grains by TEM.
-The FFT analysis shows a broad ring at 0.23 nm/cycle, suggesting that the film is amorphous with short-range order.
+The thinner layer of molybdenum yields a better intermixing with the silicon top layer, compare Figs.~\ref{wafer_illustration}(b) and \ref{TEM_MoSi}(e) with the same gallium fluence of 0.5~\AA$^{-2}$.
+Increasing the fluence to 1.0~\AA$^{-2}$ leads to a continuous, homogeneous film of molybdenum and silicon, without TEM-resolvable grains.
+The FFT analysis shows a broad ring at 0.23~nm/cycle, suggesting that the film is amorphous with short-range order.